Rpierre98/Airbnb-Price-Predictions-Florida-Edition/README.md

 Here are some key findings from the project:

 - The exploratory data analysis revealed interesting insights about the dataset, such as the distribution of room types and neighborhoods, as well as the correlation between variables.
-- Feature engineering tasks, including text preprocessing, temporal feature extraction, and handling missing values, enhanced the dataset and provided valuable information for modeling.
+- Feature engineering tasks, including temporal feature extraction, and handling missing values, enhanced the dataset and provided valuable information for modeling.

 ## How to Use